Ian L. Boyd: Honours and awards

 Boyd has received numerous honours and awards recognising his contributions to science, including the Scientific Medal of the Zoological Society of London, the W. S. Bruce Medal for his research in Polar Science and has been elected as a Fellow of the Royal Society (FRS), Fellow of the Royal Society of Edinburgh (FRSE) and is a Fellow of the Royal Society of Biology (FRSB).
 He has held an honorary professorship at the University of Birmingham and was awarded the Antarctic Service Medal of the United States in 1995.
 In the same year he was awarded a DSc degree by the University of Aberdeen in 1995 for his research on mammalian physiological ecology.
 He led the Sea Mammal Research Unit at the University of St Andrews to the award of the Queen's Anniversary Prize in 2011.
 In 2017, he was awarded the Polar Medal and an honorary doctorate from the University of Exeter for his contribution to science and policy.
 He also has honorary doctorates from the University of Plymouth, the University of Stirling and Heriot-Watt University.
 In 2021, he was awarded the Medal of the Chartered Institute of Ecology and Environmental Management (CIEEM).
 In 2021, the University of St Andrews made him a Bishop Wardlaw Professor.
+In 2022, he received the Fletcher of Saltoun Award from the Saltire Society for his contribution to the cultural life of Scotland.

 He was knighted in the 2019 Birthday Honours for services to science and economics on food and the environment.